-Private practice of the Christian faith is made difficult due to social, economic and legal pressures for converts from Islam to Christianity.
+Private practice of the Christian faith is made difficult for both converts and expatriate workers (such as construction laborers) due to social, economic and legal pressures.
 Public practice of Christianity is illegal.
-Doing so can be interpreted as either criticism of Islam or proselytization, both of which risk severe legal penalties such as prison or deportation.
+Doing so could be interpreted as either criticism of Islam or proselytization, both of which risk severe legal penalties such as prison or deportation.
 Furthermore, social deviance from Islam by revealing one's Christian faith can result in public harassment or loss of economic opportunity.
-This is especially true of expatriate low-skill laborers, such as construction workers.